luizfreires/lrw-theme-base/README.md

 <h2>Description</h2>

-A wordpress theme base to assist in developing personal projects.
+A WordPress Theme base to assist in developing personal projects.
 This project was based on some aspects in Odin, theme developed by <a href="https://www.facebook.com/groups/wordpress.brasil">WordPress Brasil Group</a>.